Frequently Asked Questions

 No. There is nothing to pay on entry or exit from PNG.

-We recommend you organise your visa online through the PNG Immigration website.
-Most passport holders can apply for the ‘Easy Visitor Permit’ for 30 or 60 days.
-This application attracts a fee of US $50.
+You will need to organise your visa online through PNG’s Immigration website.
+Most passport holders can apply for the “Easy Visitor Permit (30 day)” – this is a simple application that attracts a fee of US $50.

 Travel insurance is mandatory for all those travelling on-board PNG Explorer.
 We recommend purchasing this cover as soon as you have booked your flights to PNG.